Knocktopher (Parliament of Ireland constituency)

-Knocktopher was a constituency represented in the Irish House of Commons until 1800, based on the parliamentary borough of Knocktopher in County Kilkenny.
+Knocktopher was a potwalloper constituency represented in the Irish House of Commons until 1800, based on the parliamentary borough of Knocktopher in County Kilkenny.

 History

 In the Patriot Parliament of 1689 summoned by James II, Knocktopher was represented with two members.
+Thereafter electors had to be Protestant and an inhabitant six months resident before the election.
+The person in the office of potreeve rather than the seneschal of the manor made the return.